Cricket World Cup hosts: Unofficial rotation system

-Since the 1983 World Cup in England, an unofficial rotation system was introduced so that each cricket playing region of the world would have the opportunity to host World Cup after every twenty years.
+Since the 1983 World Cup in England, an unofficial rotation system was introduced so that each cricket playing region of the world would have the opportunity to host the World Cup after every twenty years.
 However, according to the Sydney Morning Herald, The Age and Cricinfo, owing to the increasing power and role of the Asian nations, particularly India, this convention has not been strictly adhered to.
 For example, according to the rotation system, Australia and New Zealand should have been hosts for the event in 2011.
 But, the subcontinent won the bid because it would fetch additional US$ 400 million in profit.